-Gwyneth Paltrow is an Oscar-winning actress, mother and founder of 10-year-old lifestyle company Goop.
+Gwyneth Paltrow is an Oscar-winning actress, mother and founder of lifestyle company Goop.
+After more than a decade of raising eyebrows and controversy, the company and its star founder are also behind a Netflix documentary series whose second season focuses on Goop, sex and love.
 Making headlines for her professional and personal life, she has the unique position of inspiring admiration and scorn almost equally.
-In 2013, she was named ‘Most Hated Celebrity’ but also crowned as People’s ‘Most Beautiful Person’.
+In 2013, she was named “Most Hated Celebrity” but also crowned as People’s “Most Beautiful Person.”

 Here, we look at three reasons why Paltrow deserves to be admired and three reasons why she shouldn’t be idolized.